 In all all-electric community, new home energy solutions are needed to replace the use of gas in the home.

 Ginninderry’s home energy solutions set out to maximise energy efficiency without decreasing – and often actually improving – function.

 Instead of gas heating, all Ginninderry homes can be fitted with reverse cycle air conditioners, capable of heating the home in winter as well as any gas system, and also just as capable of cooling the home in summer.

 The sun is a free heater!
-Before installing any other hating systems, make the most of it by designing your home to let in sunlight during winter and keep it out during summer.
+Before installing any other heating systems, make the most of it by designing your home to let in sunlight during winter and keep it out during summer.
 Use passive cooling and natural ventilation before considering expensive heating and cooling systems.

 Gas hot water systems are replaced at Ginninderry with an electric heat-pump hot water system.
 Heat pump hot water systems use the same technology as reverse cycle air conditioners.
 They can be highly efficient because most of the energy used to heat the water is extracted from the outside air.